hbctraining/DGE_workshop/lessons/02_DGE_count_normalization.md

 |Total RPKM-normalized counts | 1,000,000 | 1,500,000 |

 For example, in the table above, SampleA has a greater proportion of counts associated with XCR1 (5.5/1,000,000) than does sampleB (5.5/1,500,000) even though the RPKM count values are the same.
 Therefore, we cannot directly compare the counts for XCR1 (or any other gene) between sampleA and sampleB because the total number of normalized counts are different between samples.

-### TPM (recommended)
-In contrast to RPKM/FPKM, TPM-normalized counts normalize for both sequencing depth and gene length, but have the same total TPM-normalized counts per sample.
-Therefore, the normalized count values are comparable both between and within samples.

-> *NOTE:* [This video by StatQuest](http://www.rna-seqblog.com/rpkm-fpkm-and-tpm-clearly-explained/) shows in more detail why TPM should be used in place of RPKM/FPKM if needing to normalize for sequencing depth and gene length.

 ### DESeq2-normalized counts: Median of ratios method
 Since tools for differential expression analysis are comparing the counts between sample groups for the same gene, gene length does not need to be accounted for by the tool.
 However, **sequencing depth** and **RNA composition** do need to be taken into account.